The 20 Best Chronic Inflammatory Demyelinating Polyneuropathy Doctors Near Me in Columbia, MD

 English

-James Russell is a Neurologist in Baltimore, Maryland.
+James Russell is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Russell is rated as an Advanced provider by MediFind in the treatment of Chronic Inflammatory Demyelinating Polyneuropathy.
-His top areas of expertise are Diabetic Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Cramp-Fasciculation Syndrome, Peripheral Neuropathy, and Thyroidectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Diabetic Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Cramp-Fasciculation Syndrome, and Peripheral Neuropathy.

 Experienced in Chronic Inflammatory Demyelinating Polyneuropathy